How to make your speech delivery outstanding… with thanks to Sheryl Sandberg’s TED Talk

 The other way is, of course, to add a bit more “theatre” into your speech by taking on components of the other person’s persona.
 Doug gives a great example of this in this video, starting at around 4:05, where he takes on the tone of voice and mannerisms of his stepson in the dialogue.
 A little harder to pull off for some people, and you’ve got to have the confidence for it, but it works!

 It’s all about subtle movements that allow your audience to not only HEAR the stories, but to visualize the actual situation.
 They create more vivid pictures in your audience’s minds.
-Click To Tweet
+Share on X2.
+A little performance goes a long way (4:17)

 At 4:17 of her speech, Sheryl tells the story of two high-level female executives who declined the invitation to sit at the conference table with the other executives.
 This story helps her highlight the main problem facing women, and it could have been made more powerful by a few subtle movements that ‘act out’ the refusal.